7 Quick and Easy Ways to Give Yourself a Tax-Free Raise

 Make it Automatic

-There is a solid principle of life that says if you don’t see it you won’t miss it.
+A solid principle of life says if you don’t see it you won’t miss it.
 Use that principle to your advantage in building a nest egg.
 Fill out an “Automatic Deposit Authorization” at your bank or credit union, instructing them to automatically move $25 or $50 each week or two from your checking account into savings.

 You might feel the pinch the first or second time that money disappears from your available balance, but soon you will not notice.
 You will not miss what you don’t see.